qifanyyy/web-application/fuzzy_search/README.md

 ## Build

-You may use CLion to view, edit, build and run this C++ project.
+You may use CLion to view, edit, build and run this C project.

-To build it from command line, make sure you have a modern C++ compiler (we use Clang 10) and CMake (3.16 or newer) installed.
+To build it from command line, make sure you have a modern C compiler (we use Clang 10) and CMake (3.16 or newer) installed.

 Then, make sure that your current directory contains this `README.md`